-Current Auto Negotiation This is the current setting of the port's Auto Negotiation feature.
+Current Auto Negotiation (Read-only) The port's current Auto-Negotiation status.

 Admin Advertisement Specifies the capabilities to be advertised by the port.
 Multiple options may be selected or Max Capability can be selected to cover all of the options.
 The available options are: